marcwie/marcwie.github.io/content/_index.md

 science.

-I currently work as a PostDoc and Data Scientist in the [Research on Complex Systems](https://rocs.hu-berlin.de/) group at the Humboldt-Universit of Berlin and the Project Group [Computational Epidemiology](https://www.rki.de/DE/Content/Forsch/Projektgruppen/Projektgruppe_4/P4_node.html) at the Robert-Koch Institute.
+I currently work as a PostDoc and Data Scientist in the [Research on Complex Systems](https://rocs.hu-berlin.de/) group at the Humboldt-University of Berlin and the Project Group [Computational Epidemiology](https://www.rki.de/DE/Content/Forsch/Projektgruppen/Projektgruppe_4/P4_node.html) at the Robert-Koch Institute.